-Despite economic woes following the 2012 earthquake and subsequent Fukushima nuclear disaster, Japan still maintains one of the world's largest economies.
+Despite having suffered some economic woes at the turn of the decade, Japan still maintains one of the world's largest economies.
 Expats looking to work in Japan can still find enviable positions with many of the multinational corporations present in the country, particularly in the bustling capital of Tokyo, or within an industry that has remained extremely popular among young Westerners for years: teaching English.

 The entertainment, hospitality and manufacturing sectors also continue to offer work for expats, with fluency in Japanese not required.
 Translation work for those that do have knowledge of Japanese is another popular expat profession, especially for trailing spouses and partners who have followed their loved ones abroad.